Teesside Park: Site

 The Stockton-on-Tees section is within the town of Thornaby-on-Tees and is all located within the ceremonial county of North Yorkshire.
 The driving force behind its growth was originally the Teesside Development Corporation in the late 1980s when the two current unitary authorities were part of the county Cleveland.

 It is built on the former site of Stockton Racecourse: multiple roads in the park being named after famous racecourses such as Aintree and Goodwood.
 It is home to a number of retail chains and has a Morrisons supermarket.
 Its catchment area covers much of the Tees Valley and much of the north of North Yorkshire.
 There is a new development in the central car park with two new inner buildings.
 Construction started in March 2012.
-The two new units are occupied by Greggs and Carphone Warehouse, which moved from an outer building.
+The two new units are occupied by Greggs and Market Cross Jewellers, which was formerly occupied by The Carphone Warehouse.
 The two new units officially opened in August 2012.